xster/flutter-wiki/Add-Flutter-to-existing-apps.md

 The `podhelper.rb` script will ensure that your plugins, the Flutter.framework, and the App.framework are embedded in your project.

+4. Disable bitcode for your targets

+Flutter does not yet support bitcode.
+Set the `ENABLE_BITCODE` flag by changing your targets' `Build Settings->Build Options->Enable Bitcode` setting to No.

 You should now be able to build the project using `⌘B`.

 #### Under the hood